hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 - BSF Properties:
     - A node is **discovered** when it's found for the 1st time and enqueued
     - A node is **processed** when it's dequeued from the BFS queue: all its unvisited neighbors are discovered (enqueued)
-    - By the time a nodeμat distance d from S is dequeued, all the nodes at distance at most d have already been discovered (enqueued)
+    - By the time a node μ at distance d from S is dequeued, all the nodes at distance at most d have already been discovered (enqueued)
     - **BSF Queue property**:
         - At any moment, if the 1st node in the queue is at distance d from S, then all the nodes in the queue are either at distance d or d + 1 from S
         - All the nodes in the queue at distance d go before (if any) all the nodes at distance d + 1